Neutralizing An Acid

 Bases are the key here.
 Common options include:

 The trick is matching the base’s strength to the acid.
-Take this: mixing an acid with bleach (a base) can release toxic chlorine gas.
 Strong acids need strong bases, but you also have to consider side reactions.
+In practice, for example, mixing an acid with bleach (a base) can release toxic chlorine gas.
 That’s a mistake you don’t want to make.

 Step 3: Add Slowly and Stir